Marsandi/marsandi/README.md

 ### Hi there, I'm Matt 👋

-#### I'm the type of person that thinks outside the box.
-I like to carry that same creativity in my work to create new and exciting concepts.
-#### In my spare time when I'm not coding I enjoy learning about new tech stacks, frameworks, and other tech related news.
+I'm a creative problem-solver who loves thinking outside the box — and sometimes redesigning the box entirely.
+Whether it's building something new or optimizing what's already there, I enjoy bringing fresh ideas to the table and turning them into clean, efficient code.

+When I'm not knee-deep in code, you'll probably find me exploring new tech stacks, tinkering with frameworks, or staying up to date on the latest in the tech world. 🚀

-#### By the way, most of my repos are private.
-So if you're interested in working on something together, let me know!
+Oh, and most of my repositories are private — so if you're curious about what I'm working on or want to collaborate, just reach out!